- ancient (n.)

 - ancient (adj.)

-- mid-14c., auncyen, from Old French ancien "old, long-standing, ancient," from Vulgar Latin *anteanus, literally "from before," adjectivization of Latin ante "before, in front of, against" (from PIE *anti "against," locative singular of *ant- "front, forehead;" see ante).
-The parasitic -t dates from 15c. by influence of words in -ent.
+- late 14c., auncyen, of persons, "very old;" c.
+1400, of things, "having lasted from a remote period," from Old French ancien "old, long-standing, ancient," from Vulgar Latin *anteanus, literally "from before," adjectivization of Latin ante "before, in front of, against" (from PIE *anti "against," locative singular of *ant- "front, forehead;" see ante-).
+The unetymological -t dates from 15c. by influence of words in -ent.

-Specifically, in history, "belonging to the period before the fall of the Western Roman Empire" (and contrasted with medieval and modern).
+From early 15c. as "existing or occurring in times long past."
+Specifically, in history, "belonging to the period before the fall of the Western Roman Empire" (c.
+1600, contrasted with medieval and modern).
 In English law, "from before the Norman Conquest."
-Ancient of Days is from Daniel vii.9.
+As a noun, "very old person," late 14c.; "one who lived in former ages," 1530s.
+Ancient of Days "supreme being" is from Daniel vii.9.
 Related: Anciently.